informalsystems/hermes/guide/src/commands.md

 # Commands

-The `Commands` section presents the commands current available in the IBC Relayer
+The `Commands` section presents the commands current available in Hermes

 ## Sections